loft-sh/devpod/examples/simple-k8s-provider/README.md

 ## Simple Kubernetes Provider

-This provider starts a privileged Docker-in-Docker pod in a Kubernetes and connects the workspace to it.
+This provider starts a privileged Docker-in-Docker pod in a Kubernetes cluster and connects the workspace to it.
 To use this provider simply clone the repo and run:
 ```
 devpod add provider ./provider.yaml
 ```